Nephas/astrogator-clj/README.md

 A Quil sketch designed to ... well, that part is up to you.

-## Usage

-LightTable - open `core.clj` and press `Ctrl+Shift+Enter` to evaluate the file.

-Emacs - run cider, open `core.clj` and press `C-c C-k` to evaluate the file.

-REPL - run `(require 'astrogator.core)`.

 ## Build

-clj: lein with-profile astro-clj uberjar
+clj: `lein with-profile corejar uberjar`
-cljs: lein with-profile astro-cljs cljsbuild once
+cljs: `lein cljsbuild once`

 ## License